 AHG reports (5)

 These reports were discussed Friday 10 Jan.
-0930–XXXX (chaired by GJS and JRO), except as otherwise noted.
+0930–1000 (chaired by GJS and JRO), except as otherwise noted.

 JCTVC-AL0001 JCT-VC AHG report: Project management (AHG1) [G. J. Sullivan, J.-R. Ohm]

 This document reports on the work of the JCT-VC ad hoc group on Project Management, including an overall status report on the project and the progress made during the interim period since the preceding meeting.